mvadai/muonhunter/README.md

 ### Licence: GPL v.3

-The RPi Makefile and the MV_bmp085 code uses wiringPi as a library issued under (LGPL v.3) see wiringpi.com
+The RPi Makefile and the MV_bmp085 code uses wiringPi as a library issued under (LGPL v.3) see COPYING.LESSER in the src_BMP180 directory for the wiringPi licence.

 This work is licenced under GPL v.3 as per this information: http://www.gnu.org/licenses/gpl-faq.html#AllCompatibility